catmir/password-checker/README.md

 Coding task from a recent job interview

 ## Password Prerequisites
-a) The password is not empty
+1. The password is not empty
-b) The password has 8 characters minimum
+2. The password has 8 characters minimum
-c) The password consists of at least one letter AND one digit
+3. The password consists of at least one letter AND one digit

 ## Tech Stack
 Test-driven development with JUnit and Maven